tengshaofeng/ResidualAttentionNetwork-pytorch/README.md

 the paper only give the archietcture details of attention_92 for imagenet with 224 input but not for cifar10.
 So I build the net following my understanding.
 I have not struggled for optimizing the code, so maybe you can do better based my code.

-# model file： accuracy of 0.954
+# model file：
-model_92_sgd.pkl is the trained model file
+model_92_sgd.pkl is the trained model file, accuracy of 0.954